scrapy/scrapy/docs/topics/spiders.rst

         This method is called for each result (item or request) returned by the spider, and it's intended to perform any last time processing required before returning the results to the framework core, for example setting the item IDs.
-It receives a list of results and the response which originated those results.
+It receives a list of results and the response which gave those results.
 It must return a list of results (items or requests).

     .. warning:: Because of its internal implementation, you must explicitly set